Vivitrol treatment for Opioid & Alcohol addiction

 However, taking Naltrexone will also lower someone’s tolerance to opioids.
 Patients who relapse may not realize how much more sensitive they are to opioid drugs.

-As part of a treatment plan for alcohol addiction, Naltrexone also works to block the pleasurable effects of alcohol and feelings of intoxication.
-Naltrexone won’t interact poorly with alcohol if someone relapses.
-Experts agree that for Naltrexone to be most effective, patients should be on Naltrexone therapy for at least twelve weeks.
-Attending to personal needs and time in recovery is essential to the effective long-term outcomes of these medications, such as treatment, therapy, and modal social support, such as the twelve steps.
+Addressing personal needs and dedicating time to recovery are crucial for achieving the long-term success of Vivitrol, including treatment, therapy, and social support, such as the twelve steps.
 Naltrexone is safe to use indefinitely for treating both alcoholism and opioid addiction.
 For questions on mental health and dual diagnosis disorders, please reach out to us to accommodate the unique needs of yourself or your loved one.

 If you or a loved one is going through the challenges of heroin addiction, La Jolla Recovery can provide the ideal plan for a new beginning.